 Coming from a long line of head alphas, Jungkook not only had keener senses than any other alpha, he also had advanced healing abilities.
 Naturally, it was only supposed to work of his family and consequently his mate in order to ensure healthy pups to preserve the lineage.

-The fact that it worked on Jimin was testament of his wolf's belief that Jimin was his mate.
+The fact that it worked on Jimin was a testament of his wolf's belief that Jimin was his mate.

 Jungkook didn’t allow himself to linger on this thought, he needed to get Jimin to an actual healer.
 He’d lost too much blood.